MicrosoftDocs/cloud-adoption-framework/docs/govern/cost-management/best-practices.md

 ## Best practice: Reduce nonproduction costs

 Development, testing, and quality assurance (QA) environments are needed during development cycles.
-Unfortunately, it is common for those environments to stay provisioned long after they cease to be useful.
+Unfortunately, it's common for those environments to stay provisioned long after they cease to be useful.
 A regular review of unused nonproduction environments can have an immediate impact on costs.

 Additionally, consider general cost reductions for any nonproduction environments: